ChickenProp/pretty-gist/README.md

   gistPrec = ...
 ```

-This is the foundation of what I formerly called the "simple" approach, naming
+This is the foundation of what I formerly called the "simple" approach, which is
-it in comparison to things I haven't shown you yet, which is implemented in the
+implemented in the module `Gist.Simple`.
-module `Gist.Simple`.

 There are a few significant complications.
 One is, this won't handle `String`
 well, because that's just `[Char]`.
 Other typeclasses (including `Show`) solve